jina-ai/jina/docs/fundamentals/concepts.md

 # Basic Concepts

-Executor, and Flow are the two fundamental concepts in Jina.
+*Executor* and *Flow* are the two fundamental concepts in Jina.
 Understanding these will help you build your search engine.

 - **Executor** is how Jina processes Documents;